-4.29 The Commissioning, Policy and Improvement division is forecasting an underspend of (£1.8m) owing to contract underspends of (£1.1m), overachievement of income (£0.6m) and a staffing underspend of (£0.2m).
-There is an overspend of £0.1m relating to Croydon Equipment Service owing to likely changes to the service delivery model.
+- 4.30 The Commissioning, Policy and Improvement division is forecasting an underspend of (£1.8m) owing to contract underspends of (£1.1m), overachievement of income (£0.6m) and a staffing underspend of (£0.2m).
+There is an overspend of £0.1m relating to Croydon Equipment Service owing to changes to the service delivery model, this is linked to savings in future years. - 4.31 The division has been holding spend in this year to assist with the overall outturn position, though this is impacting on contractual provision to meet demand.